 People all over are inquiring about how to gain residency in Mexico.
 More and more travelers and retirees are finding that there are major benefits to living in this country.
 Many baby boomers who are now retiring give the same general reasons for choosing to relocate there, and they all add up to this: you can enjoy a better quality of life for less.
 As the cost of living keeps rising in the United States (and across most of the world’s more advanced economies) and inflation is on the rise, it makes sense that anyone would want to go to a place where more costs less.

 Take that sizable benefit and combine it with Mexico’s abundance of gorgeous beaches, fresh tropical produce, and perfect weather, and this residency thing is really a no-brainer.
-It is also important to note that Mexico has one of the most powerful passports in the world, placing 24th when compared against others for global travel freedom.
-A Mexico passport holder can visit 144 countries without a visa.
+It is also important to note that Mexico has one of the most powerful passports in the world.
+As of January 2020, Mexico places 26th when compared against others for global travel freedom.
+A Mexico passport holder can visit 158 countries without a visa or visa on arrival.

 Here are the residency options and the visas available to those looking to go to Mexico: